Simon2828/west-bridgford-advice-centre/src/pages/products/index.md

         The Centre is run by volunteers in accordance with its Constitution.
 The Management Committee has four members who fulfil the following roles: · Administrator · Secretary · Treasurer

-        · Resources Manager
+        · Resources Manager.

         The Committee meets four times per year.
 There is an Annual General Meeting to which all volunteer members are invited and where an annual financial statement is presented for approval.

-        The functions of the Management Committee are to
+        The functions of the Management Committee are to:

         · Ensure the smooth running of the Centre · Appoint replacement or additional volunteers · Ensure that finances are correctly administered · Identify and provide for the training needs of volunteers · Ensure the provision of accurate and up to date information/advice · Ensure that the Centre’s policies are carried out.
     - image: /img/top-right.jpg